 "Professional, informative, the very best in dental practices

 It was perfect.
 The appointments have always been great.
 They are a green dentistry office and I have always received the best service ever.
-I have been to many dentist practices before I hooked on to Dr. Palioca and believe me when I tell you, I travel a way to get to Dr. P's, and it is worth every mile to me.
+I have been to many dentist practices before I hooked on to Dr. Rawat and believe me when I tell you, I travel a way to get to Dr. R's, and it is worth every mile to me.
 They take excellent care of my teeth and gums, give me the information I need to keep my teeth and gums in good shape, and when I need something done, they explain everything in detail.
 I am very lucky to have found such a good place."

 There is good news about gum disease!